igorkulman/coding-journal/content/post/2016-02-09-how-to-handle-localization-strings-provided-by-client.md

 Tags = []
 author = "Igor Kulman"
 date = "2016-02-09T09:29:12+01:00"
-title = "How to handle localization string provided by the client in a Windows Phone app" url = "/how-to-handle-localization-strings-provided-by-client"
+title = "How to handle localization strings provided by the client in a Windows Phone app" url = "/how-to-handle-localization-strings-provided-by-client"

 +++